-1The UN Language Framework draws on the work of governmental institutions, in particular the American Council on the Teaching of Foreign Languages, the Center for Canadian Benchmarks and the Council of Europe (ACTFL Guidelines, Canadian Benchmarks, Common European Framework of Reference CEFR).
-This document aims to help users to better understand the UN levels, which build upon each other.
-Each UN level is defined by one overall and four specific descriptors that can be read as a whole.
-Users may also want to read the overall descriptors first, and then the specific ones, or they may choose to read how one specific descriptor changes through the UN levels.
+This guide aims to help users to better understand the UN Levels, which build upon each other.
+Each UN Level is defined by one overall and four specific descriptors that can be read as a whole.
+Users may also want to read the overall descriptors first, and then the specific ones, or they may choose to read how one specific descriptor changes through the UN Levels.

-This document contains:
+The guide contains:

-- an overview of the four language levels. - overall descriptors for the four language levels. - specific descriptors for the four skill areas: Receptive activities: Listening, Receptive activities: Reading, Spoken Production and Interaction, Written Production and Interaction. - a glossary of the terms used in the descriptors, which may be open to interpretation.
+- an overview of the four language levels - overall descriptors for the four language levels - specific descriptors for the four skill areas: Listening, Reading, Spoken Production and Interaction, Written Production and Interaction - a glossary of the terms used in the descriptors